-ii) Impacts of the Scale of the Building
+ii) Impacts of the Scale of the Building and Outlook

 The dense urban context within which the area is situated would mean that one would not necessarily expect the same degree of protection of amenity in this context as in a suburban context.
-However, it is clear that there would be a considerable change in circumstances, including overshadowing and loss of light and outlook resulting from the development upon the existing Taste of Marrakesh restaurant and residential occupancy above.
-Notwithstanding this, as alluded to above, the second phase of development of the environs of Nos.
-98-104 Newland is to erect a new building within the site of the Taste of Marrakesh.
-In light of this, it is considered that the impacts of the scale of the building would not be sufficiently harmful to warrant delaying the proposals for this site.
+Notwithstanding this, it is clear that the occupants of a number of the apartments within the lower levels of One The Brayford would face towards the southern façade of the building proposed to the rear of Nos.
+100-104 Newland, whilst others would look over the top of the building so would not be affected.